-Creative Courage is a closed 8-week Art Therapy Group open to women seeking a creative way to express their journey through recovery from childhood sexual trauma toward a new sense of wholeness.
+Creative Courage is a closed 8-week Art Therapy Workshop open to women seeking a creative way to express their journey through recovery from childhood sexual trauma toward a new sense of wholeness.

 Where: Beauty for Ashes Counseling, 52 Saint Mark Road, Taylors, SC